paypal/paypal-ios/DEVELOPMENT.md

 ```
 brew install swiftlint
 ```
-Our Xcode project has a `Run Phase` which integrates in `SwiftLint` so the only prerequisite is installing via `Homebrew`.
+Our Xcode workspace has a `Run Phase` which integrates in `SwiftLint` so the only prerequisite is installing via `Homebrew`.